Math-Morin/GSFScraper/README.md

 - ```output to excel``` : Whether or not to output the data to a .xlsx file
 - ```output to json``` : Whether or not to output the data to a .json file

-Note: if this file is deleted, a new one will be created with default values to 5 seconds and all output file types to true.
+*Note : if this file is deleted, a new one will be created with default values to 5 seconds and all output file types to true.*